What is an SSD?

 A solid-state drive or SSD is a digital storage option where your data is saved on a microchip and sometimes, depending on the size, many microchips.
 Instead of the data being saved on a moving disk like an HDD, and SSD us many microchips that bundle to make your drive.

 Without a spinning disk or any moving parts at all SSD are a lot quieter.

-Once again with out the need to spin a disk to gather data instead all the data is connected to the computer at the same time, compared to a HDD which can only read at the speed that the laser and disk can move.
+Once again without the need to spin a disk to gather data instead all the data is connected to the computer at the same time, compared to an HDD which can only read at the speed that the laser and disk can move.